ethereum/ethereum-org-website/src/content/wrapped-ether/index.md

 ETH token was created before newer and widely accepted [ERC-20](/developers/docs/standards/tokens/erc-20/) token standard was introduced.
 Most tokens and application of today use the ERC-20 standard and therefore there was a need to create an ERC-20 compliant version of ETH.

-Wrapped ether (WETH) was created to **make ETH compatible with applications and tokens implementing ERC-20 interfaces**.
-WETH also extends the functionality of native ETH token and gives you the opportunity to do the following:
+Wrapped ether (WETH) extends the functionality of native ETH token:

 - **Exchange ETH for ERC-20 tokens**: You cannot exchange ETH directly for other ERC-20 tokens (not without introducing trusted third parties or complex technical processes).
 WETH is a representation of ether that complies with the ERC-20 fungible token standard and can be exchanged 1:1 for other ERC-20 tokens.